nus-cs2103-AY2021S1/ip/docs/README.md

 ## Features

-In IncrediBot, there types of tasks can be created:
+In IncrediBot, three kinds of tasks can be created:

 ### 1. Todo